 We become alarmed when a child disobeys.

-The emphasis switches to punishment (fear conditioning)s and consequences.
+The emphasis switches to punishments and consequences.
 Whatever it takes to bring the child back in line.
 In order to teach them a lesson.
 Returning to the joyful area when the child listens the first time and does not protest.

 Where we can once again feel good about our parenting.